 Spread spectrum communications is a method of spreading information signals (typically digital signals) so the frequency bandwidth of the radio channel is much larger than the original information bandwidth.
 There are various forms of spread spectrum communications.
-The most popular forms of spread spectrum include frequency hopping multiple accesses (FHMA) and code division multiple access (CDMA).FHMA is an access technology where mobile radios may share radio channels by transmitting for brief periods of time on a single radio channel and then hopping to other radio channels to continue transmission.
-Each mobile radio is assigned a particular hopping pattern and collisions that occur are random and only cause a loss of small amounts of data that may be fixed through error detection and correction methods.
-CDMA is a relatively new commercialized (verses militarized) modulation technique that is used in cellular and satellite systems.
-CDMA systems mix a relatively long digital code with a small amount of communication data to produce a combined signal that is spread over a relatively wide frequency band.
-To receive the signal, the long code modulator to be more effective Because the intensity of an audio signal can vary dramatically (some people talk loudly and others talk softly), an amplification of the audio signal may be reduced as the user talks louder (called commanding).
-When pre emphasis and commanding circuits are used to process an audio signal in a transmitter, the opposite functions (de-emphasis and expanding) are used in the receiver to restore the audio signal back to its original form.
-In some cases, additional signals may be combined with audio signals prior to transmission.
-These signals are used for control purposes.
-If control signals are added to an audio signal in a transmitter, they must be removed from the audio signal in the receiver by filtering.
-Audio amplifiers are used to adjust the volume of an audio signal.
+The most popular forms of spread spectrum include frequency hopping multiple accesses (FHMA) and code division multiple access (CDMA).FHMA is an access teclmology where mobile radios may share radio chan:mels by transmitting for brief periods of time on a single radio channel and then hoppinigtô other radio channels to continue transmission.
+Each mobile radio is assigned a particular hopping pattern and collisions that occur are random and only cause a loss ofsmall amounts of data that may be fixed through error detection and correction methods, CDMA is a relatively new commercialized (verses militarized) modulation technique that is used in cellular and satellite systems.
+CDMA systems mix a relatively>lô:1:1g digital code with a small amount of communication data to produce a combined signal that is spread over a relatively wide frequency band.
+To receive the signal, the longcöcle is used to extract the original signal.
+Because the energy is spread over a wide bandwidth, multiple CDMA channels with different codes can co-exist with minimal interference.
+Figure 3.7 shows how a single direct sequence spread spectrum communication channel can have several channels.
+In this example, there are 3 different code patterns that are used for communication channels.
+When a receiver uses the reference code, a direct sequence.spread spectrum system can build a mask as shown in this figure for each conversation allowing only that 'information which falls within the mask to be transmitted or received.